Editorial note

 Respectful, inclusive behavior is the baseline.
 A great poker night is competitive but still welcoming.

-Next step: If you're interested in hosting, join the waitlist and select "I'm interested in hosting."
+Next step: If you're interested in hosting, apply as a host or follow county updates and select that you're interested in hosting.

 Ready to join PokerMeet?